etheriuman/restaurant-list/README.md

 # Restaurant Collection
-  A web application that provides users collect restaurants and view restaurants info.
+  A web application that provides users to collect restaurants as well as view or edit restaurants info.

 ![Image](https://raw.githubusercontent.com/etheriuman/restaurant-list/master/restaurant-list_image.png)
 ---
-- ## Environment :
+- ## Environment required:
   Node.js

+- ## Database required:
+  MongoDB

 - ## Dependencies used :
 1. npm
 2. Express
 3. Express-handlebars
+4. Mongoose
+5. Body-parser
-4. Nodemon
+6. Nodemon

 - ## Features :
 1. View all collected restaurant in the index page.
-2. Checkout more restaurant information with clicking the image card in the index page.
+2. Checkout more restaurant information by clicking cards in the index page.
 3. Search restaurants with search bar.
+4. Edit and delete restaurants.

 - ## Application installation :
 1. ### For macOS users: open Terminal, Widows users should open Git Bash as well.